jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/050-chord-melody.md

 abstract: Decorating lines with treble triads, shell voicings, and bass notes.
 ---

-Blending together chords and melody makes a composition sound fuller and richer, more like a song rather than just a part.

 Guitar chord melody improvisation has fascinated me since childhood.
-The ability to freely interweave chord progressions, melodies, and bass lines always seemed to me the ultimate in guitar performance.
+The ability to freely interweave chord progressions, melodies, and bass lines always seemed the ultimate in guitar performance.

+Blending together chords and melody makes a composition sound fuller and richer, like a song rather than just a part.

 *Treble triads* can be used to improvise freely with chords.
 See {% include chapter-link.html slug="treble-triads" %}.